Dear Farm Friends,

 We invite you to continue bringing your (non-dairy, non-meat, non-citrus) food scraps to our compost bins located by the entrance gate of our Farm Stand.
 However, please plan your drop off outside of Farm Stand hours in order to support our effort to ensure social distancing and minimal contact.

 For additional questions about compost, please contact Adam McCurdy at email@example.com.

-Are you hosting Farm Camp this summer?
+Are you hosting Farm Camp this year?